Prostitution in Nevada

 Nevada is the only U.S. state where prostitution is legally permitted in some form.
 Prostitution is legal in 10 of Nevada's 17 counties, although only six allow it in every municipality.
-Seven counties have at least one active brothel, which mainly operate in isolated, rural areas.
+Six counties have at least one active brothel, which mainly operate in isolated, rural areas.
 The state's most populated counties, Clark (which contains Las Vegas) and Washoe (which contains Reno), are among those that do not permit prostitution.
 It is also illegal in Nevada's capital, Carson City, an independent city.

 The vast majority of prostitution in Nevada takes place illegally in the metropolitan areas of Las Vegas and Reno.
 About 66 times more money is spent by customers on illegal prostitution in Nevada than in the regulated brothels.

 History

-Brothels have been allowed in Nevada since the middle of the 20th century.
+Prostitution has been present in Nevada since the early days of statehood.
+Historically, Nevada's legislature considered prostitution a local issue, leaving it up to counties and cities to regulate, with only minimal regulation at state level, namely prohibiting brothels near schools or churches.
 In 1937, a law was enacted to require weekly health checks of all prostitutes.
 In 1942, President Franklin D. Roosevelt issued an order to suppress prostitution near military bases—affecting the red-light districts of Reno and Las Vegas.
 When this order was lifted in 1948, Reno officials tried to shut down a brothel as a public nuisance; this action was upheld by the Nevada Supreme Court in 1949.
 In 1951, both Reno and Las Vegas had closed their red-light districts as public nuisances, but brothels continued to exist throughout the state.

-In 1971, Joe Conforte, owner of a brothel called Mustang Ranch, near Reno, convinced county officials to enact an ordinance which would provide for the licensing of brothels and prostitutes, thus avoiding the threat of being closed down as a public nuisance.
+In 1971, Joe Conforte, owner of a brothel called Mustang Ranch, near Reno, in Storey County, convinced county officials to enact an ordinance which would provide for the licensing of brothels and prostitutes, thus avoiding the threat of being closed down as a public nuisance.

 Officials in Las Vegas, afraid that Conforte would use the same technique to open a brothel nearby, convinced the legislature, in 1971, to enact legislation prohibiting the legalization of prostitution in counties with a population above a certain threshold, tailored to apply only to Clark County.

 In 1977, county officials in Nye County tried to shut down Walter Plankinton's Chicken Ranch as a public nuisance; brothels did not have to be licensed in that county at the time, and several others were operating.
 Plankinton filed suit, claiming that the 1971 state law had implicitly removed the assumption that brothels are public nuisances per se.
 The Nevada Supreme Court agreed with this interpretation in 1978, and so the Chicken Ranch was allowed to operate.
 In another case, brothel owners in Lincoln County protested when the county outlawed prostitution in 1978, having issued licenses for seven years.
 The Nevada Supreme Court ruled, however, that the county had the right to do so.